tliron/prudence/CACHING.md

 -------------------

 Server-side caching is extremely important for real-world web sites.
-Even a one-second cache on your pages can ensure that you'll be handle sudden spikes in usage without hammering your backend.
+Even a one-second cache on your pages can ensure that you'll be able to handle sudden spikes in usage without hammering your backend.

 Let's set up a cache.
 Add this to your `start.js` *before* you create and start the